dharkness/sudoku/README.md

   -Learn NextJS and the T3 stack using [`create-t3-app`](https://create.t3.gg/)

+## Terminology

+- The `Board` determines the physical structure and layout.

+  - It consists of a nine-by-nine grid of eighty-one `Cell`s, each identified by a unique `Point` on the grid.

+  - The cells are grouped into twenty-seven `Group`s: nine `Row`s from top-to-bottom, nine `Column`s from left-to-right, and nine three-by-three square `Block`s from top-to-bottom then left-to-right.

+  - The `neighbors` of a cell are all other cells in the same row, column or block.

+  - Where a row or column intersects a block, they form an `Intersection` with an `Intersect` containing the cells in common and two `Disjoint`s containing the cells in one group but not the other.

+- A `Puzzle` holds the complete solution of all eighty-one cells along with the subset of starting values given to the player.

+- The `State` tracks the possible and known values of a puzzle in play.

+  - Each `Cell` holds a single solution `Value`: either `Unknown` (empty) or `Known` once it has been solved.

+  - While a cell is unsolved, it tracks the set of `possibles`, all values that the cell could take as a solution given the values of its neighbors.
+    They are often called _pencil marks_ since players typically mark up the paper with a pencil while solving a physical puzzle.

+  - When a cell becomes solved, its value is removed from the set of possibles for each of its neighbors.

 ## Next Steps

 - Model
   - group possible cells hold index sets instead of point sets for performance?

 - Play
   - UI
     - number panel to lock highlight value